Contemporary Performance Making MA

 All our members of staff are internationally active as artists and/or theorists, and some are world-renowned pioneers in their field.
-A highly research-intensive department, 100% of our staff will participate in the 2014 Research Excellence Framework (REF).
+A highly research-intensive department, 100% of our staff have participated in the 2014 Research Excellence Framework (REF).

 State of the Art Facilities

-The MA programme is taught in Brunel University's Antonin Artaud Performance Centre, a purpose-built venue which encompasses a large scale performance space with a capacity of up to 350 people, which also frequently hosts public events, two professionally equipped theatre studios, and a number of additional rehearsal spaces.
+The MA programme is taught in Brunel University's Antonin Artaud Performance Centre, a purpose-built venue which encompasses a large scale performance space with a capacity of up to 350 people.
+It frequently hosts public events, two professionally equipped theatre studios, and a number of additional rehearsal spaces.
 The centre also hosts media editing suites, as well as a workshop/electronics lab where students can build their own performance artefacts with expert support from our team of professional theatre technicians.

-In addition to a wide range of professional lighting, sound and projection equipment, the programme features a set of unique plug-and-play sensor toolkits developed by Dani Ploeger.
+In addition to a wide range of professional lighting, sound and projection equipment, the programme features a set of unique plug-and-play sensor toolkits.
 These user-friendly toolkits enable students to experiment with a wide range of interactive performance setups, regardless of their level of technical experience.

 Located in Uxbridge in the west of London, students have easy access to the vast range of performance activity in the city, from international names in established venues such as the Barbican Centre and Tate Modern, to the latest emerging artists in artist-run spaces and abandoned warehouses in the East End.
 London also features numerous venues where students find opportunities to show their own work.